-The first physical starts with a lecture on sustainability in general with discussions and industry examples to reflect and appreciate the complexity and multi-faceted nature of the problems at hand.
+Lecture on sustainability in general with discussions and industry examples to reflect and appreciate the complexity and multi-faceted nature of the problems at hand.

 Concepts maps conducted by all PhD students in order to measure their current position and understanding of what sustainability means for their own research.